 The side board also needed to be sorted out.
 It was too difficult to plan your movement there.
 The player board and the main game board seemed enough for most players to focus on.
 Certain elements of the side board were saved.
 The exciting War Track which is now featured beside your pyramid on the player board.

 The board now consists of 6 regions instead of 7.
 This increases the likelihood of two players secretly selecting the same region card, resulting in conflict between rulers.
 This is considered the most fun part of the game by all.

 Now there are only 10 cities instead of 12.
 There are no “coloured” cities.
 Instead, each God has two cities.
 Placing a worker in a city of the god instantly activates your tiles with the same god symbol.
 Giving powerful bonuses, this means more opportunities to use your engine built during the game.

 Scoring completely revamped

-- Scoring was completely revamped.
 The game will be played over a period of 3 K’atuns.
 (A K’atun is a Maya unit of time meaning approximately 20 years.
-Historically each Maya ruler celebrated his or her rule after the end of a K’atun, which was marked by celebrations and building of large pyramid complexes.)
-At the end of a K’atun, your pyramid will be scored in an exciting new way, which we will share within the series of upcoming posts describing the new and improved gameplay.
+Historically each Maya ruler celebrated his or her rule after the end of a K’atun.
+This was marked by celebrations and building of large pyramid complexes.)
+At the end of a K’atun, your pyramid will be scored in an exciting new way.
+We will share the details in upcoming posts.

-- We could go on, and we will, but for now, trust us when we say that the game is MUCH BETTER, as attested by the feedback of numerous playtesters.
+We could go on, and we will.
+But for now, trust us when we say that the game is MUCH BETTER!
+As attested by the feedback of numerous playtesters.

 Special thanks to the guys over at Heavyweight Championship Playtesting Channel, the Virtual Playtesting Channel, David Digby, Bryn Smith, Chris Nash, Sam Gray, Antony Sutcliffe, Fanna Fülöp, and of course, Kicktester!